Learn how to make a gluten free Easter basket for your child. Includes a list of gluten free Easter candy and ideas for fun gluten free gifts.

 ● Kraft Bunny Mallows and Egg Mallows.
 Kraft Foods Group Inc. clearly discloses any gluten ingredients on their labels.

 ● Cadbury Mini Crème Eggs, Mini Eggs, Caramel Eggs, and Crème Egg.
 Look for the Cadbury products labeled “gluten-absent” these products are considered gluten-free however they warn for potential cross contamination.

-Here are some suggestions for other items you can put in your child’s gluten free gift basket especially if you want them to have some sugar free and gluten free gifts:
+Here are some suggestions for other items you can put in your child’s gluten free gift basket that aren’t candy.

 ● Gluten free lip balms.
 According to the Savvy Celiac, my daughter, Lucie’s favorite EOS Lip Balm is labeled gluten free right on the package!
 Since they look like Easter eggs, they’re just perfect to put in your sugar free Easter basket!